lewiskb/lewiskb.github.io/_posts/2024-10-12-Instant-Medium.md

 # Solar-Putty Backup File

-Solar-Putty appears to be a SolarWinds product to manage remote sessions.
+Solar-Putty is a SolarWinds product that provides a solution to manage remote sessions.
 The backup file will likely contain something of value.
 After decoding the file it appears to be encrypted.
 After looking around for a while I discovered a project on GitHub which can decrypt the contents.

 Source: https://github.com/VoidSec/SolarPuttyDecrypt